Ethereumx/sinely/README.md

 if you get after `npm run dev`
 > [1] (node:7240) UnhandledPromiseRejectionWarning: Error: ENOSPC: System limit for number of file watchers reached, watch '/home/user/aragon/public/vendor/@fortawesome/fontawesome-free/css/fontawesome.min.css'

-sol  > echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
+sol  `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

+Also think of running :

+ `npm run pm2 start 0  --watch --ignore-watch=“./uploads”`

 ## tricks
 - you can run pm2 using 'npm run pm2 ls'
-- To remove containers think of removing volumes too docker volume rm $(docker volume ls -q)
+- To remove containers think of removing volumes too docker volume rm $(docker volume ls -q) !!!
+THIS to use only in dev this cmd will remove all volumes of all containers!!
 ## Usage

 Register a user or login using :`admin@Sinely.com`:`Sinely@1*2*3` and start testing the preset (make sure to run the migrations and seeds for these credentials to be available).